usdoj-crt/crt-portal/README.md

     cf ssh crt-portal-django

-once in, activate local env
+Once in, activate local env

+    /tmp/lifecycle/shell

+Then, you can create a superuser

+    python /crt_portal/manage.py createsuperuser

+### Subsequent deploys

+Once cloud.gov is set up, you can deploy just with a push

+    cf push

 # Background notes

 These are some technologies we are using in the build, here are some links for background.

+Pipenv
-Pipenv, this is what we use to manage python packages
+This is what we use to manage python packages

 - https://github.com/pypa/pipenv

 Postgres
+Here are the database docs
 - https://www.postgresql.org/download/

 This is a tool for for interfacing with postgres [pgcli](https://www.pgcli.com/)